Rxvneetsingh/Assignment/README.md

 2. Open the Jupyter Notebook file or Python script corresponding to the lab exercises.
 3. Follow the instructions within the code to complete each part of the lab.

+## Deployment

+As this project is primarily designed for educational purposes and code exploration, there is no specific deployment process.
+The provided code and exercises can be run locally on your machine using Jupyter Notebook or Python scripts.

 ## Author

 Ravneet Singh